gnugat/redaktilo/README.md

 editor metaphor:

 * you can open a file
-* you can then jump to given lines
+* you can then navigate in the file to select a line
 * next, you can insert a new line above/under the current line
 * finally you can save the changes on the filesystem